 Turn on Pro Passthrough

-Turn on the Pro Passthrough toggle switch located under the gear menu.
-You’ll see a zoomed-out image of the bed with a dashed line.
+Once you've selected Pro Passthrough, you’ll see a zoomed-out image of the bed with a dashed line.

 Line up your design